For Kentuckians, the Red River Gorge is known and loved both for its climbing and trails.

-The Gorge, as it is lovingly referred to by locals, offers tons of different trails for almost all skill levels, all with different activities and sights to see.
-Some of the best seasons to visit the Gorge are in Spring and Fall, with the flowers blooming and leaves changing respectively.
+The Gorge, as it is lovingly referred to by locals, offers tons of different trails for all skill levels, all with different activities and sights to see.
+Some of the best seasons to visit the Red River Gorge are in Spring and Fall, when the flowers are blooming and leaves changing respectively.
 From arches to vistas, this Red River Gorge Trail Guide covers 6 hikes in the Gorge worth a visit, and provides some Natural Bridge State Park and Red River Gorge hiking tips!

 Whistling Arch Trail: At around a half mile round trip and minimal elevation gain, this trail offers a sizable arch and an overlook over the valley below.
 The Red River Gorge has about 150 arches, its arch concentration second only to Utah’s Arches National Park, and the Whistling Arch is an excellent example!

 Jump Rock: This is more of a swimming hole than a hike, but still well worth the trip.
 From the Sheltowee Connector Trail #211 lot off Sky Bridge Rd, it is a quick walk out to Jump Rock along the Red River.
-The rock is safe to jump off and the river is safe to swim across, although I would still recommend being a strong swimmer, and wouldn’t tell anyone to dive.
+The rock is safe to jump off and the river is safe to swim across for a strong swimmer, but I don’t recommend diving off the rock.
 The current is not strong, and the river is deep enough that you don’t have to worry about hurting yourself jumping, but it is too shallow to dive.
-When we went, there were about 40 yellow monarch butterflies around the river and the surrounding trials.
+When we went, there were about 40 swallowtail butterflies around the river and the surrounding trials.

 Disclaimer: I did not jump or swim here, because it was 64 degrees when we visited.
-My sister swam, and has jumped with a group in the past.
+My sister swam, and has done the jump with a group in the past.

 The Natural Bridge and Hanson’s Point Trails: Located in Natural Bridge State Park rather than the Red River Gorge, the Natural Bridge is a short but steeper hike from the parking lot in the Natural Bridge State Park.
 The Natural Bridge is what it sounds like—a bridge of sandstone connecting two ridges and carved out by the wind that you can hike across.
 From the top of the Natural Bridge, you can see Hanson’s Point—a local told me that the overlook was called this but I haven’t been able to confirm online.
 After crossing the Natural Bridge, you can head out to Hanson’s Point to get a view of the bridge from a distance.
 From here, we continued out to Lookout Point to watch the sunset.
 Lookout Point offers really nice views of the valley below, and is arguably the best spot in the Natural Bridge State Park to watch the sunset.